What happens if you crash a financed car?

 Every lender is different, so we can’t speak for everyone.
 Wear and tear should not be confused with damage as a result of a specific event or accident, such as an accident or crash.

 Some common examples of wear and tear include light scratches, light chips or scuffs on the bodywork, interior seats, and trim.
-These are things that happen naturally over time, even if you drive safely and regularly service the car.
+These are things that happen naturally over time, not things that happen because the car has been in an accident.

-Generally speaking, you will be responsible for the cost of any repairs to a financed car.
-This is because you will usually be the registered keeper of the car, meaning you are responsible for insuring and maintaining it.
+With most popular types of car finance (CS, HP, and PCP), you will be responsible for the cost of any repairs needed.
+This is because you will usually be the registered keeper of the car, meaning you are responsible for keeping it in good condition.

-Because of this, it’s important to find suitable insurance to cover any potential repairs.
-If you are involved in an accident that wasn’t your fault, your insurance company will typically cover the vehicle’s repair cost.
+Because of this, it’s important to find a suitable car insurance policy.
+If you are involved in an accident that wasn’t your fault, your insurance company will typically cover the repair cost.

 We can’t speak for everyone’s circumstances.
 Insurance claims are unique and depend on the exact details of your situation.
 That’s why it’s best to contact your finance company and insurance provider, and they can explain who is responsible for paying for repairs.